Maximum Mileage: 12 Easy Ways to Extend the Life of Your Running Shoes

 “I’m not so precious about my stuff,” says Rikke, the materials designer who carries a mending kit on her ultra-runs.
 “I know if I do a good job, or I try at least, I can wear it or I can repair it again.”

 Life goes on.
-Your old shoes may not be able to rack up runs, but you can use them for errands and everyday use, like Coach Bennett does.
+Your old shoes may not be able to rack up runs any longer, but you can still use them on the go or in the garden, like Coach Bennett does.
 Just know when that day comes by looking for tell-tale signs, as Amritpal Ghatora demonstrates.

 12. Recognize and Celebrate Your Shoes’ Retirement